 The seven months since gave me time to re-open my mind and give Sony some benefit of the doubt.
 The hardware may be the same, but perhaps some software tweaks could have improved the tracking accuracy.
 I even considered the possibility that having so many PSVR setups in the same demo room had somehow thrown things out of whack.
 I wanted to believe this would have a happy ending, as PSVR had the potential to not only save people money, but to help usher in mass-consumer virtual reality.
-Surely a company as reputable as Sony wouldn't deliver the shitburger I gorged upon at GDC.
+Surely a company as reputable as Sony wouldn't deliver the dud I experienced at GDC.

 I was wrong.

 Bringing PSVR home, I've experienced the exact same major tracking problems.
 Look down at your virtual hands in any game that uses the Move remotes and you'll see them shaking, pulsating, and drifting forwards and backwards as if you're hopped up on amphetamines.
 I peek out from under the headset: The camera is set up perfectly and my real hands, along with the remotes, are perfectly still.
 I don't need to get tested for Parkinson's, the tracking is just that bad.

 The first counter-argument I expect to hear: "You've used the expensive Vive and Rift.
 The many people who haven't won't notice or care about PSVR's problems."
 Well, the high quality of Vive and Rift tracking is contributing to my thought process.
 And maybe VR virgins will get so caught up in the novelty that they'll forgive the flaws.
 But trust me, that will eventually wear off.